Written By: Gloria Tsang, RD

 Fiber plays an important role in our health.
-Well-known benefits of dietary fiber include the prevention of constipation, hemorrhoids, and diverticulosis, as well as weight management.
-In addition, soluble fiber can help decrease blood cholesterol levels.
-With the recommended daily fiber intake at 38 grams for adult males (19-50 years) and 25 grams for women, it is really handy to get to know some high fiber foods to make sure you get enough.
+Well-known benefits of dietary fiber (insoluble fiber, in particular) include the prevention of constipation, hemorrhoids, and diverticulosis, as well as weight management.
+On the other hand, soluble fiber can help lower blood cholesterol levels.
+The daily recommended fiber intake for adult males (19-50 years) is at 38 grams and 25 grams for women.
+With proper planning to include high fiber foods on a regular basis, it’s not difficult to meet your recommended daily needs.

 Understand the Fiber Claims